 15. Relativity Media

-Upstart studio Relativity Media brought movies like 3:10 to Yuma and Limitless to the big screen, but those early successes haven’t translated into financial stability.
-The company emerged from a bankruptcy proceeding 2016, but it still hasn’t found its footing.
-A couple of big-time flops, including Masterminds, starring Zach Galifianakis and Kristen Wiig, hurt the small studio, which has also sued Netflix for supposedly trying to force it out of business, the Los Angeles Times reports.
+Upstart studio Relativity Media created movies like 3:10 to Yuma and Limitless, but those early successes didn’t translate into financial stability.
+The company emerged from a bankruptcy proceeding in 2016, but it still couldn’t find its footing.
+A couple of big-time flops, including Masterminds, starring Zach Galifianakis and Kristen Wiig, hurt the small studio, which also sued Netflix for supposedly trying to force it out of business, the Los Angeles Times reports.

 Employees were furloughed, the CEO and founder stepped down, and the company owes nearly half-a-million dollars in back rent on its Beverly Hills office.
 Hollywood may love a comeback story, but the chances of a sequel for this company seem slim.